-In order to be eligible for funding within the WIB Programme it must be in the field of medical biotechnology as applied to oncology and must have a high potential for commercialisation.
-Examples of research topics eligible for funding are listed below.
-This is not an exhaustive list of research topic which may be eligible for support:
+In order to be eligible for funding within the WIB Programme it must be in the field of medical biotechnology and must have a high potential for commercialisation.

 Currently, the first research project funded within the WIB programme, began in February 2022, is focused on the development of high-efficacy therapeutic mRNA technology and its use in cancer immunotherapy.

 The programme does not exclude the possibility of implementing and funding pre-clinical research linked to the project, where this is justified by the outcomes of the project, and can be financed from the programme funds.

 The goal of successfully funded applications must be to generate new Intellectual Property outcomes with strong potential for commercialisation, including for example patents or start-up ventures.